 From Apathy to Affection: How the Gospel Revives a Weary Christian Heart

 As William Tyndale awaited execution for translating the Bible into English, he pleaded with his captors that he might be allowed to have his Hebrew Bible and translation materials, along with warmer clothes to sustain him in his frigid cell.
-His entreaties bear startling resemblance to those of the Apostle Paul who, while imprisoned in Rome, requested that Timothy “bring the cloak that I left with Carpus at Troas, also the books, and above all the parchments” (2 Timothy 4:13).
+His entreaties bear startling resemblance to those of the Apostle Paul, who, while imprisoned in Rome, requested that Timothy “bring the cloak that I left with Carpus at Troas, also the books, and above all the parchments” (2 Timothy 4:13).

-What would make a man shivering in prison ask that he may spend his final days studying the Bible, or a woman share the gospel of Jesus with the man who killed her husband?
+What would make a man shivering in prison ask that he may spend his final days studying the Bible, or a woman share the gospel with the man who killed her husband?
 We are motivated by what we believe.
 But what do you do when even the glorious gospel truths in which you once rejoiced fail even to catch your attention?
 How can sluggish believers hope to commit themselves fully to God when it is a struggle even to read his word?

 We are motivated by what we believe